-SOURCE: R. Socolow, R. Hotinski, J. B. Greenblatt, and S. Pacala in doing this through a variety of actions and policies, including the encouragement of conservation, green buildings, district cooling, and education of the building trades (electricians, builders, plumbers, contractors).
+SOURCE R. Socolow, R. Hotinski, J. B. Groenblatt, and S. Pacala

+Austin's utility was successful in doing this through a variety of actions and policies, including the encouragement of conservation, green buildings, district cooling, and education of the building trades (electricians, builders, plumbers, contractors).